francescorn/francescorn/README.md

 I’m looking for a role as a frontend software engineer

-My skills include HTML, CSS, Javascript, React, and Python
+My skills include HTML, CSS, Javascript, React, C++, and Python

 You can reach me at fcornwall@alum.vassar.edu